XueXiao-Physics/AtomIonCalc/README.md

 >
     python run_Ktot.py

-> type in the same element name (eg. Xe) and follow the guidance
+> type in the same element name (eg. Xe) and follow the guidance.
 > The result would be in "OUTPUT2/Xe_Ktot.hdf5".
 > In "Xe_Ktot.hdf5" one will see these data
 >